 We are the only organisation that works to ensure the mental health and addiction system supports NGO and community providers working across mental health, addiction, and wellbeing at all levels.
 We do this work so our members can focus on delivering high quality services.

 by being a link between policymakers at government level, and people who deliver services.
 We're called an Intermediary organisation because we are connectors between service providers, policy makers, other intermediaries, professional associations and government agencies.
-Our role to link helps to tackle complex mental health and addiction issues that have solutions across different organisations.
+Our role to link helps to tackle complex mental health and addiction needs that have solutions across different organisations.

 on behalf of our members and the sector to provide a legitimate voice for the mental health and addiction network.

 by connecting people and organisations with great ideas, to people and organisations with resources to help.